 If you would like to gain the necessary education to become a neonatal nurse, we highly recommend that you check out our free School Finder Tool located HERE.

 Neonatal nurses who become APRNs will enjoy higher salaries.
-The BLS reports that nurse practitioners make a median salary of $92,670.
+The BLS reports that nurse practitioners make a median salary of $95,350.

-The Bureau of Labor Statistics predicts jobs for all RNs will grow by about 19% between 2012 and 2022, which is faster than average.
+The Bureau of Labor Statistics predicts job growth of 19% for all RNs and growth of 34% for nurse practitioners between 2012 and 2022, which is faster than average.
 According to the Centers for Disease Control and Prevention, one out of every eight babies born in the US is affected by prematurity, so there is no shortage of work for neonatal nurses.
-Employers more often prefer an RN with a bachelor’s degree, experience and certification.
+Employers more often prefer a neonatal RN with a bachelor’s degree, experience, and certification.

 Because of advances in research and technology, the neonatal nursing profession is in particular need of NNPs and CNSs.
 These professionals have a high level of expertise and an ability to contribute valuable knowledge and services to the neonatology specialty.
-The BLS expects job growth of 34% for nurse practitioners between 2012 and 2022.